Post originally written: February 26, 2017

 Vintage Pyrex Mixing Bowl

-When tested with an XRF instrument the small plain white (undecorated, unpainted) vintage Pyrex brand milk-glass bowl had the following reading: 893 ppm Lead (Pb).
+When tested with an XRF instrument, the small plain white (undecorated, unpainted) vintage Pyrex brand milk glass bowl had the following reading: 893 ppm Lead (Pb).

 The actual brand of this bowl was not noted (I did not take a photo of the bottom of the bowl) at the time of testing (c.
-2013/2014, on my last trip to Iowa) but it looks like a Pyrex piece given the lip/edge.
-This belonged to my friend Leslie, another mother of Lead poisoned children
+2013/2014, on my last trip to Iowa) but it looks like a Pyrex piece given the lip/ edge.
+This belonged to my friend Leslie, another mother of Lead-poisoned children

 How much Lead is too much Lead?

-An additional consideration for plain white (undecorated / unpainted) vintage milk glass:
+An additional consideration for plain white (undecorated/ unpainted) vintage milk glass:

 I am not as concerned about the potential for Lead exposure to the user with unpainted, undecorated (relatively low level Lead) plain white vintage milk glass items.
 An argument could be made that given the intended use it is unlikely for Lead to leach from these items and cause harm.
 That said, I don’t believe anyone (or any agency) to date has done any leach testing studies on vintage milk glass to determine the actual food-use-safety of these items.
 In the absence of a determination of safety (and in the confirmed presence of a toxicant as potent and neurotoxic as Lead) I always err on the side of caution.
-My recommendation is to not use vintage milk glass items for food any use purposes.
+My recommendation is to not use vintage milk glass items for any food use purposes.
 However, having something like a vase made of vintage milk glass (or some other similar object d’art) is not of significant concern.

 Some additional reading that may be of interest: